Princess Leia: The Last Jedi

-In the film, Leia is among those on the bridge of her flagship, the MC85 Star Cruiser Raddus, who are expelled into space when the ship is attacked by the First Order.
-Leia uses the Force to pull herself back to the ship.
-After recovering, she shoots and stuns Resistance pilot Poe Dameron (Oscar Isaac), who has mutinied against her successor, Vice Admiral Holdo (Laura Dern).
-From his solitude on Ahch-To, Luke projects himself through the Force to the Resistance stronghold on Crait and reunites with Leia, apologizing for what happened to Ben.
-Leia replies that she knows her son is gone, but Luke reassures her that "no one's ever really gone".
-While Luke distracts Kylo and his attacking First Order troops, Leia is among the remaining Resistance forces who escape from Crait in the Millennium Falcon.
+Fisher returns as Leia in The Last Jedi, the 2017 sequel to The Force Awakens.
+When Leia's ship is attacked by the First Order, she is expelled into space, but uses the Force to pull herself back onboard.
+After recovering, she shoots and stuns the Resistance pilot Poe Dameron, who mutinied against Vice Admiral Holdo.
+From his self-imposed exile on Ahch-To, Luke uses the Force to project himself to the Resistance stronghold on Crait.
+He reunites with Leia and apologizes for Ben's fall to the dark side.
+Leia says that her son is gone, but Luke assures her that nobody is ever truly gone.
+While Luke distracts Ren and his troops, which results in him becoming one with the Force, Leia and the remaining Resistance forces escape in the Falcon.
+The filming of Fisher's scenes was completed shortly before her death on December 27, 2016.